The Last Empire

 make use of the space

 One of the goals for this level was to create a simple puzzle in the early section of the game that encourage the player to move and interact with the environment.
-I also wanted to make the puzzle use as much of the building as possible.
+I also wanted the puzzle to use as much of the building as possible.
 This will help the player to familiarize as they return later and is forced to fight here.
+Also to get used to the controlls.

 Establishing shot